pawandwivedi1234/E-KYC/readme.md

 ## Logging

-The application logs various events and errors.
+The application logs various events and errors for easier debugging and monitoring.
 Logs are stored in the `logs` directory.
-Ensure this directory exists or create it manually if it does not.
+Ensure this directory exists in your local setup or create it manually if it does not exist.

-Proper logging has been maintained throughout the project from my end to facilitate easier debugging and monitoring.
+**Note**: The `logs` directory has not been included in the repository to prevent accidental exposure of sensitive information or potential data breaches from logs related to your local system.

-Logging Directory hasn't been uploaded in order to ensure data breach of my system ..
+Proper logging practices have been implemented throughout the project to ensure comprehensive error tracking and system monitoring.

 ## Troubleshooting